jzy3d/jzy3d-api/jzy3d-emul-gl/README.md

 # Implementation

 [jGL readme](https://github.com/jzy3d/jGL/blob/master/README.md) is the best place to better understand how OpenGL is implemented and how the framework is structured.

+# Remarks

+## HiDPI

+EmulGL supports HiDPI rendering by enabling a chart with `Quality.setPreserveViewportSize(false);` (which actually forbids to preserve the usual pixel ratio in case a HiDPI configuration is detected)

+We noticed that HiDPI may not trigger on Java 8, whereas it works on Java 9.
+This is highlighted by `ITTestHiDPI` that is kept as a program with main() rather than junit test.

+# Further work

+## Fail : Performance with multithreading

+We explored multithreaded rendering in SurfaceDemoEmulGL_Multithreaded which is a complete failure. jGL
+won't support multithreading easily.
+OpenGL indeed requires a consistent call to a serie of commands (glBegin, glVertex, glEnd, etc) that prevent multiple threads to deal with a sub group of geometries to render since the GL context will receive commands from multiple interlaced geometries.
+Note that JOGL has the same limitation.
+We explored Newt canvas in JOGL supposed to allow such multithreaded access to the same OpenGL context but did not succeed.

+Performance studies shows that handling all geometries draw() method is where an optimization may be done.
+Handling copy of colorbuffer to the canvas is negligeable compared to handling all OpenGL drawing primitives.